Admin-7/Mr-Robot-techniques/Persona-based-commsec-training-matrix.md

 >   * **What about line items matching more than one z-axis; place in both subheads or just the one?

 * Technical: "Categories" from [PRISM-Break](https://prism-break.org/en/all/), i.e., what to do for server security versus what to do for device/endpoint security versus what to do for data in motion/at rest.
-* Behavior/habitual: "Don't click on links in email" and similar
+* Behavior/habitual: data management and/or security hygiene best practices

 <table border="1" cellpadding="10" cellspacing="0">
   <tr>